percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

 .. note::

-   If you intend the backup to be the basis for further incremental backups, you should use the :option:`xtrabackup --apply-log-only` option when preparing the backup, or you will not be able to apply incremental backups to it.
+   If you intend the backup to be the basis for further incremental backups, you should use the `xtrabackup --apply-log-only` option when preparing the backup, or you will not be able to apply incremental backups to it.
 See the documentation on preparing :ref:`incremental backups
    <incremental_backup>` for more details.